scalableminds/webknossos/docs/tracing_ui.md

 The most common buttons are:
 - `Settings`: Toggles the visibility of the setting menu on the left-hand side to provide more space for your data.
-- `Undo` / `Redo`: Undoes the last operation or redoes it if now changes have been made in the meantime.
+- `Undo` / `Redo`: Undoes the last operation or redoes it if no new changes have been made in the meantime.
+Undo can only revert changes made in this session (since the moment the tracing view was opened).
+To revert to older versions use the "Restore Older Version" functionality, described later in this list.
 - `Save`: Saves your annotation work. webKnossos automatically saves every 30 seconds.
 - `Archive`: Only available for Explorative Annotations.
 Closes the annotation and archives it, removing it from a user's dashboard.
 Archived annotations can be found on a user's dashboard under "Explorative Annotations" and by clicking on "Show Archived Annotations".
 Use this to declutter your dashboard.
 - `Download`: Starts the download of the current annotation.
 Skeleton annotations are downloaded as [NML](./data_formats.md#nml) files.
 Volume annotation downloads contain the raw segmentation data as [WKW](./data_formats.md#wkw) files.
 - `Share`: Create a shareable link to your dataset containing the current position, rotation, zoom level etc. Use this to collaboratively work with colleagues.
 Read more about this feature in the [Sharing guide](./sharing.md).
 - `Add Script`: Using the [webKnossos frontend API](https://demo.webknossos.org/assets/docs/frontend-api/index.html) users can interact with webKnossos programmatically.
 User scripts can be executed from here.
 Admins can add often used scripts to webKnossos to make them available to all users for easy access.
 - `Restore Older Version`: Only available for skeleton tracings.
 Opens a view that shows all previous versions of a skeleton tracing.
-From this view any older version can be selected, previewed, and restored.
+From this view, any older version can be selected, previewed, and restored.

 A user can directly jump to positions within their datasets by entering them in the position input field.
 The same is true for the rotation in some tracing modes.